tp12121212/purview_gui/README.md

 # Document Scanner with OCR, Lexicon + Regex Correlation - Setup Guide

 ## Project Overview
 This is a complete document scanning system with OCR support and strict lexicon keyword detection correlated to regex patterns.
+It also processes email files (.eml, .msg), including message bodies and supported attachments.

 **Components:**
 - `app.py` - Flask backend server